 - Re-shape them again with your hand to create the best circular shape you can and arrange on the sheets an inch or two apart.

 - Bake for 15 to 20 minutes, until they are somewhat firm to the touch.
-See Notes, below.

-- Let cool completely on wire rack before filling.
+- Let cool completely on a wire rack before filling.
 Let the filling harden or set before eating.

 For the filling: